java-json-tools/json-patch/README.markdown

 ### Old implementation (versions 1.1 and below)

 The old implementation (`com.github.fge.jsonpatch.JsonDiff`), available since version 1.1, is fully functional but is quite naive.
+It is scheduled for removal in version 1.4.

 It is functional in the sense that given two JSON values, it will always generate the correct JSON Patch (as a `JsonNode`).
 It is however quite naive in the sense that it does not try and factorize